Connor Wong Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.17).
+- The Royals have a 5.15 team ERA that ranks 28th across all league pitching staffs.

-- Royals pitchers combine to allow 175 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Marsh gets the start for the Royals, his eighth of the season.
+He is 0-7 with a 5.47 ERA and 59 strikeouts in 49 1/3 innings pitched.

-- The right-hander last pitched on Saturday against the Seattle Mariners, when he tossed three innings, allowing seven earned runs while giving up six hits.
+- The righty last appeared on Sunday against the Seattle Mariners, when he threw 5 2/3 innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.